16 semester hours required

 ||Special Topics in Phlebotomy

-- Phlebotomy Classes are held three times yearly: Summer, Fall, and Spring for a 16-week term.
+- Phlebotomy Classes are held three times annually: Summer, Fall, and Spring for a 16-week term.

 - All students who pass the course work in the Phlebotomy Curriculum earn a lifetime Phlebotomy Certificate.
-Students who obtain the ASCP or other national registry will be eligible for increased pay and prestige.
+Students who obtain the ASCP or other national registry will be eligible for increased pay and prestige, and employment opportunities.
 Additional licensure is recommended, though not required.

-Baylor All Saints Medical Center at Fort Worth, Clinical Pathology Laboratories, Faith Community Hospital, Family Clinic/Bridgeport, Glen Rose Medical Center, Graham Medical Associates, Graham Regional Medical Center, HCA Medical Plaza, THR Huguley Memorial Medical Center, JPS Health Network, Laboratory Corporation of America, Lake Granbury Medical Center, Palo Pinto General Hospital, Stephenville Medical and Surgical Clinic, Texas Health Resources, Weatherford OB/GYN, Weatherford Regional Medical Center, Wise Medical and Surgical Clinic, Wise Regional Health Systems.
+Baylor All Saints Medical Center at Fort Worth, Clinical Pathology Laboratories, Faith Community Hospital, Family Clinic/Bridgeport, Glen Rose Medical Center, Graham Medical Associates, Graham Regional Medical Center, HCA Medical Plaza, THR Huguley Memorial Medical Center, JPS Health Network, Laboratory Corporation of America, Lake Granbury Medical Center, Palo Pinto General Hospital, Texas Health Resources, Weatherford OB/GYN, Weatherford Regional Medical Center, Wise Medical and Surgical Clinic, Wise Regional Health Systems.

 National Accrediting Agency for Clinical Laboratory Sciences